-There’s a difference between telling someone something and training them how to do it.
+There’s a difference between telling a child a rule and setting them up for success to follow it.

 1. Explain instructions, concepts and principles in times of non-conflict